openframeworks/ofBook/chapters/game_design/chapter.md

 Switch back to your device.
 You should see your computer listed under FOUND HOSTS.
 Select it.
 It will pop back to the settings screen.
 Scroll down and find PlaytestInterface in the list of interfaces.
 Select it and it will take you back to the main menu.
 Press Done in the upper left corner and your interface will now launch.
 If you want to get back to the settings screen at any point the white dot in the upper right hand corner will return the user interface to that screen.

 Finally, TouchOSC is set up.
-Let’s link it to our game and run our very first playtest.
+Let's link it to our game and run our very first playtest.
 Go back to the programming IDE.
 Open up `LiveTesting.cpp`.
 In our default constructor, we will now set up our game to send and receive values over the network.
 To do this we will need to know which Ip address and port on our device we will send to as well as set up a port on our local computer’s network to receive incoming data.
 Your computer will have only one IP address but it can send and receive data on thousands of ports.
 While we aren’t going too deep into ports there, you can think of the IP address like a boat pier.
 Lots of boats can be docked at a single pier.
 This is no different.
 Your ports are your docks and your IP address is your pier.
 You can think of the data like the people departing and arriving.
 You’ll need a separate port for each activity in this scenario.
 If a port isn’t used by your operating system, you can send and receive data there.
 We are going to use `8000` and `8001`.
 The final thing to establish is the Address Pattern.
 It will look like a file path and it will allow us to specify the address pattern match our messages to their right values.
 Add this code:

 ```cpp
 #include "LiveTesting.h"